TD Ameritrade Review

 Variety of Trading Platforms

 TD Ameritrade offer a trade ticket for quick orders and execution, similar to most brokers.
 It’s quick and efficient and makes sense for one-off orders.
-However, they offer two main platforms with particularly great features, with a mobile version for each.
+That’s why TD Ameritrade is ranked as one of the best platforms for day trading.
+They offer two main platforms with particularly great features, with a mobile version for each.

 TD Ameritrade’s web platform at TDAmeritrade.com offers all you need to research, screen and trade stocks, bonds, ETFs mutual funds and options.
 Here’s what you’ll get for free: